 As the applicant is a legal person, they cannot distribute the grant of the Cultural Foundation onward as a grant.
-For example, remunerations made out to performers must be treated as salary or income from business operations with their resulting tax deductions.
+For example, remunerations made to performers must be treated as salary or income from business operations with their resulting tax deductions.
 This must also be taken into account when budgeting for expenses.

 The Cultural Foundation is favourably disposed towards higher travel costs due to the journey taking place in a way that pollutes the climate and the environment as little as possible.

 The Art² Grant may not be used to cover expenses incurred from the basic operations of the applicant (For example, a grant applied for by a public art institution cannot cover the usual salary costs of its regular employees, or the space costs of its premises.)
 These costs can be included in the self-financed share.

 Types of Grants Awarded

 The share of the Cultural Foundation of the total funding of the project is set between 100,000 and 300,000 euros.
 A maximum of five grants will be awarded.